 Honest, open communication is also essential when caring for aging parents.
 Family care providers and their parents should express their feelings about what is working well in the relationship, and what needs to be altered.
 Sometimes just understanding the other person’s perspective makes all the difference.
 For instance, a senior parent may express agitation with being prompted to put on his or her glasses.
 A recommended response may be to clarify the reason behind the reminders – because of a concern that the parent may fall, for example.
 A compromise can then be reached.

 Concentrating on the high quality time your caregiving role affords you with your senior parents, while balancing your parents’ needs with your own, is key.
 One of the most effective ways to accomplish this is by discovering a dependable care partner to assist.
-Contact Seniorcorp online or at (757) 640-0557 for additional information about our senior home care in Norfolk, VA and the surrounding areas.
+Contact Seniorcorp online or at (757) 640-0557 for additional information about our Chesapeake home care and senior care throughout the surrounding areas.